My BombTech Story

 "He took a swing, then another, and didn't say anything," Sullivan recalls.
 "Then he looked at me, puzzled, and said, 'How is this possible?
-I just hit it past my brand-new TaylorMade, and it feels better.'"
+I just hit it past my brand-name driver and it feels better.'"

 The next morning, that man made the first purchase of BombTech's Grenade driver.
 And that's when Sullivan, a former high-school golfer who lost his job at an engineering company last November, knew his new venture had a chance.

 While it's not uncommon for entrepreneurs to bring to market gadgets they've developed in their garages, Sullivan's quest to redesign the golf driver is particularly quixotic.
-Golf equipment manufacturing is a multibillion-dollar industry--dominated by Nike, TaylorMade and Callaway--that employs aerospace engineers and spends millions on R&D. But Sullivan's personal frustration with drivers compelled him to attempt a change on a smaller level.
+Golf equipment manufacturing is a multibillion-dollar industry--dominated by a few major brands--that employ aerospace engineers and spend millions on R&D. But Sullivan's personal frustration with drivers compelled him to attempt a change on a smaller level.